 “Policy” means a policy issued by Euronext and/or its Affiliates that relates to the Use and/or Redistribution of Information and that is attached to or incorporated into the Agreement, and as amended from time to time.

-“Professional Customer” means a Customer who uses Information to carry out a regulated financial service or regulated financial activity or to provide a service for third parties, or who is considered to be a large undertaking, i.e. meeting two of the following size requirements on a company basis: (i) balance sheet total of EUR 20,000,000 (ii) net turnover of EUR 40,000,000 (iii) own funds of EUR 2,000,000.
+“Professional Customer” means a Customer who uses Information to carry out a regulated financial service or regulated financial activity or to provide a service for third parties, or who is considered to be a large undertaking, i.e., meeting two of the following size requirements on a company basis: (i) balance sheet total of EUR 20,000,000 (ii) net turnover of EUR 40,000,000 (iii) own funds of EUR 2,000,000.

 “Public Display” or “Publicly Display(ed)” means the Redistribution of one or more Information Products to one or more natural persons, without the requirement of registration of Access IDs to Use such Information Products.

-“Public Display Licence” means the non-exclusive, revocable and non-transferable license to Publicly Display Information subject to the terms and conditions of the Agreement.
+“Public Display Licence” means the non-exclusive, revocable and non-transferable licence to Publicly Display Information subject to the terms and conditions of the Agreement.

 “Real-Time Data” means Information delivered with a delay of less than 15 (fifteen) minutes after initial publication by Euronext and/or its Affiliates, such period of delay being determined by the reference to the time/date stamp of the system concerned.